This post may contain affiliate links. Read disclosure policy

 - Add the green onions and cook for 1 minute more.

 - Return the potatoes to the pot along with the milk and cream.
-Mash over low heat until smooth and creamy.
+Mash until smooth and creamy.
 Add additional milk or cream to reach your desired consistency.

 - Season with salt and pepper to taste and serve with remaining butter.